ScientificC/scic-docs/docs/source/usage.rst

 Linking programs with the library
 ---------------------------------

-The library is installed as a single file, :file:`libscic.a`.
-A shared version of the library :file:`libscic.so` is also installed on systems that support shared libraries.
+The library is installed as a single file, e.g. :file:`liberrno.a` for the :file:`scic/errno` library.
+A shared version of the library :file:`liberrno.so` is also installed on systems that support shared libraries.
 The default location of these files is :file:`/usr/local/lib`.
 If this directory is not on the standard search path of your linker you will also need to provide its location as a command line flag.
 The following example shows how to link an application with the library::

-    $ gcc -L/usr/local/lib example.o -lscic
+    $ gcc -L/usr/local/lib example.o -lerrno

 The default library path for :code:`gcc` searches :file:`/usr/local/lib` automatically so the :code:`-L` option can be omitted when SCIC is